SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 8. Click on your subaccount

-9. Select the *Subscriptions* tab
+9. Select the *Instances and Subscriptions* tab

+10. Click on the three dots under subscriptions and behind your application

-10. Click on *Go to Application*
+11. Select *Go to Application*

 ![Confirm](./images/setup35.png)

-11. Go to the Event Mesh Administration and confirm it works
+12. .
+Go to the Event Mesh Administration and confirm it works